 #Troubleshooting Keep Inventory Command Issues

-Command works but items still drop
+Command entered but items still drop on death

 #Bottom Line